 Favorite Place to Drink: Munich, Germany (Weissen Brauhaus München, Aventinus Beer)

-Favorite Coffee: Thai iced coffee.
+Favorite Coffee: Thai iced coffee (bring your own cup!)
 And instant coffee atop a fort in Jaisalmer.

 Favorite Chill Spot: Pai, Thailand.
 Super chill.